 Official websites: If you're into the hottest TV shows, some major channels host episodes on their official websites soon after, so check to make sure that they will be available.
 Some notable ones include NBC, AMC, and ABC.

 Netflix: Netflix is the leader in streaming video services.
-You can have unlimited access to its streaming library, which has thousands of videos for $8 a month.
-You can watch it immediately on multiple devices such as your iPad, smartphone, computer, and your TV via a streaming device such as the Xbox One.
-Netflix is a good option for past seasons of shows that may not be available on their official networks' sites.
+You can have unlimited access to its streaming library, which has thousands of videos for $8-$12 a month.
+You can watch it immediately on multiple devices such as your iPad, smartphone, computer, and your TV via a streaming devices, Apple TV, and game consoles.
+Netflix is a good option for past seasons of shows that may not be available on their official networks' sites, and for the amazing new original series they have planned for this year.

 Hulu: For $8 a month, you can get unlimited instant streaming from Hulu Plus for current and back-season TV shows and movies.
 This service is better for viewing current episodes or really old seasons.
-On the downside, the movie selection is not up to par with Netflix, and you'll still have to watch ads.
+The movie selection is not quite up to par with Netflix, and you'll still have to watch ads.

 Amazon Instant Video: You are required to purchase the videos with Amazon Instant Video, so you won't be gaining unlimited free access to shows after paying a monthly fee like on Netflix.
 However, if you subscribe to Amazon Prime, which will cost you $99 a year, there is a library of thousands of TV shows and movies that you can access for free.
 Keep in mind that even with Amazon Prime, there are certain TV shows and movies that still require you to pay a fee.